-Mien closed his eyes and tried to listen and understand and he was getting nothing.
+Mien closed his eyes and tried to listen nut understood nothing.

-Suddenly the landscape around him got very cold.
-He could feel drass beast’s presences creeping in the back of his mind, getting closer to them.
-He could hear them rustling the grass.
+Suddenly, the landscape became cold.
+He could feel a drass beast’s presence creeping in the back of his mind, getting closer to them.
+He could hear it rustling the grass.

-“Drass beasts are indeed scary, however, evil comes in more forms.
-They come in the form of people around you.”
+“Drass beasts are indeed scary; however, evil comes in more forms.
+They come as people around you.”

-Mien then saw his uncle appear several feet in front of him holding a lantern casting his dark shadows on his face and he looked menacing.
+Mien then saw his uncle appear several feet in front of him holding a lantern, casting his dark shadows on his.
 Mien felt his heart thumping wildly in his chest and his breath became short.